 Our Founding Fathers: Benjamin Franklin

 Benjamin Franklin was one of the most famous Founding Fathers.
-He was born in January 17, 1706 in Boston as the 15th out of 17 children.
+He was born on January 17, 1706, in Boston as the 15th out of 17 children.
 When Benjamin Franklin was 12, he began working at his brother’s print shop as an apprentice, where he learned a lot about writing and printing.
 He even published a few articles anonymously in the New England Courant.